YamanAlBochi/Sentiment-Analysis-and-Predictive-Model-project-for-a-Commercial-Flight-company/README.md

 Task 1:

--applying webscraping in unstructured data.
+- applying webscraping in unstructured data.

 -analyze customer reviews using sentimental analysis to sort positive and negative reviews.